Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 5. Let movement be rejuvenating

 Exercise in midlife can be empowering, but if it becomes punitive or relentless, it risks disconnecting us from our bodies.
 Choose movement that makes you feel strong, alive, or connected.
 Some days that might be lifting weights.
-Other days it’s a walk in the woods or a slow stretch in your living room.
+Other days it could be a walk in the woods or a slow stretch in your living room.

 MY CONCLUSIONS